 In cases of severe endometriosis and distorted pelvic anatomy, the mechanism of infertility is easily explained and the risk of infertility is high.
 In mild endometriosis with infertility, the altered intrafollicular and endometrial cytokine milieu may explain the poor quality oocytes and the lower capacity of resulting embryos to implant in the uterus.
-In the case of ‘silent’ endometriosis getting a diagnosis is difficult and unexplained infertility is likely.
-IVF outcome is poor with endometriosis.
+In the case of ‘silent’ endometriosis, getting a diagnosis is difficult and unexplained infertility is likely.

 A recent review article summarizes the potential causative factors of endometriosis in the following three categories: